Priority for emergency services in The Netherlands

 Getting from A to B as quickly as possible: crucial for fire brigades, ambulances and police services.
 Just few seconds can literally make the difference between life and death.
 These emergency services therefore benefit greatly from the information provided by Talking Traffic.

 Communication between the vehicle and the intersection is key.
 The emergency call centre reports an incident.
 At that moment, the itinerary will be made known.
 The traffic lights now know that an emergency services vehicle is on its way and can pave the way for it.
 Cars that are on the road, which the emergency services vehicle needs to pass will get a green light so that they can drive off before the emergency services vehicle gets there.
 It goes without saying that the emergency services vehicle gets highest priority, in other words a green wave all the way to the scene of the incident.
-Road safety benefits from emergency services vehicles no longer having to run the light and the services reach the scenes of the incident more quickly.
+Road safety benefits from emergency services for vehicles no longer have to run the light and the services reach the scenes of the incident more quickly.

 If drivers suddenly hear a siren behind them, this can sometimes cause nervousness.
 Some people even ‘freeze’: for a brief moment they do not know how to respond.
 Understandably, as it requires a deviation from regular traffic regulations making the traffic situation much less predictable.